PotatoThanh/creni.org/README.md

 ## Overview

 This repository contains a DICOM AI Service on `creni.org` designed to monitor a specified directory for DICOM files.
 When a new DICOM file is added to the `INPUT` directory via your gateway(s), the service automatically processes the file, modifying descriptions and adding custom text to the image before saving it to the `OUTPUT` directory.
-In production deployment, the all DICOM files in `OUTPUT` will `only try one time` to send to your desired PACS destinations in creni.org website.
+In production deployment, the all DICOM files in `OUTPUT` will `only try one time` to send to your desired PACS destinations configured in creni.org website.

 <p align="center">
 <img src="assets/overview.png" height="300" >